Creating and importing events

 After completing these steps, your custom event is created and ready to use, and you can publish it to the development environment to make it available for transformations and analysis.

 You can create custom events from a table in your source systems, saving you from manually recreating them.
+This approach streamlines event modeling by automatically generating the SQL transformations that map event types and relationships to the data.
+It also enables bulk event creation and configuring event-to-object relationships.

 Before you begin